-Our derivatives primarily consist of to-be-announced ("TBA") security contracts we enter into as part of our fixed income business to facilitate client transactions or to actively manage risk exposures that arise from our client activity, including a portion of our trading inventory.
+We enter into to-be-announced ("TBA") security contracts in our fixed income business to facilitate client transactions or to actively manage risk exposures that arise from our client activity, including a portion of our trading inventory.
+Such TBAs are accounted for as derivatives.
 We use quoted prices in active markets to determine the fair value of the TBA securities, which are classified within Level 1 of the fair value hierarchy.